cap-js/docs/java/security.md

 2. The application is additionally bound to an [XSUAA service instance](../guides/authorization#xsuaa-configuration)

 ::: tip
-In hybrid mode, the same constraints in regards to multiple XSUAA bindings applies as descibed in [Configure XSUAA Authentication](#xsuaa)
+In hybrid mode, the same constraints in regards to multiple XSUAA bindings applies as described in [Configure XSUAA Authentication](#xsuaa)
 :::

 ### Automatic Spring Boot Security Configuration { #spring-boot}